Updated April 4, 2022

-Duke was found stray at a very young age, possible as young as 3-4 weeks.
+Duke was found as a stray at a very young age, possibly as young as 3-4 weeks.
 He was adopted by a loving family, but was not exposed to other dogs.
-Duke not only had no manners, and no knowledge of how to interact with other dogs, but no bite inhibition.
+Duke not only had no manners and no knowledge of how to interact with other dogs, but no bite inhibition.

-Duke came to a special socialization class and worked closely with Loch (another rescue puppy) under the strict supervision of Moira, Duke gradually learned not to bite humans or other dogs, but also how to play appropriately.
+Duke came to a special socialization class and worked closely with Loch (another rescue puppy) under the strict supervision of Moira.
+Duke gradually learned not to bite humans or other dogs, but also learned how to play appropriately.
 Duke even learned to play gently with Henry (the cat).

 When Miss Marie first met Oliver, he was not only biting his children but tried to bite Miss Marie several times.
 Oliver lived his life running and hiding.
 He never knew how good petting and snuggling could be.

-Ellie Mae has been elected Most Improved puppy, May 2018.
-Ellie Mae has come a long way from a stray puppy, to a loving home with Nan and her slightly spoiled Chihuahua “brother”.
+Ellie Mae has come a long way from a stray puppy to a loving home with Nan and her slightly spoiled Chihuahua “brother”.

-Mr. Matt helped Avalanche learn that guys ” dressed like the unabomber” actually came equipped with lots of treats.
-Benji, Buddy, Moira and Ranger taught Avalanche that other dogs were allowed to walk by on leash, and did not need to be eaten.
-(I think that Avalanche is a little sweet on Moira.)
+Mr. Matt helped Avalanche learn that guys “dressed like the unabomber” actually came equipped with lots of treats.
+Benji, Buddy, Moira and Ranger taught Avalanche that other dogs were allowed to walk by on leash and did not need to be eaten.
+We think that Avalanche is a little sweet on Moira!